 Your feet flop around inside the shoe.
 Your heel should be locked inside the shoe, and feel moderately snug.
 Some slip is acceptable but it should not be noticeable during your normal stride.

 Feeling your foot slipping out of the shoe.
 This can cause friction burns and cuts on your heels and it is also a serious tripping hazard!
 Which is the last thing you want when trying to impress.

 Shoes feel uncomfortably tight from the start.
 We believe a perfect fitting shoe should feel nothing more than “comfortably snug” from the first wear.
-It is true that leather will stretch and mould over time but they should still be a comfortable fit from the get-go.
+It is true that leather will stretch and mould over time but they should still be a comfortable fit from the start.

 The widest part of your foot is not aligned with the widest part of your shoe.
 This generally indicates your shoes don't fit in the length, and you should adjust both length and width accordingly.

 How to find the perfect fit